ipspace/netlab/docs/module/isis.md

 **Notes:**
 * On Arista EOS, IPv6 is enabled on all interfaces as soon as one interface has an IPv6 address.
 Arista EOS implementation of IS-IS refuses to work on interfaces with missing address families.
 * On VyOS, IPv6 is enabled on all interfaces as soon as one interface has an IPv6 address.
+* On Cisco ASA you have to add `isis.network_type: false` on all point-to-point links to devices with other NOS, otherwise the ASA will not recognize the IS-IS packets

 ## Global Parameters